Skip to Main Content

 Voting for Enhancements

 Remember, only libraries that are institutional members of ELUNA are entitled to vote on enhancements for the products that have ongoing licenses.
-For most FLVC libraries, that will be Alma and Primo.
+For most FLVC libraries, that will be Alma, Primo, Central Discovery Index (CDI), and RapidILL.
 Information on how to join ELUNA as an institutional member can be found on their website at https://el-una.org/.

-• Jan 13: Deadline to submit enhancement requests to NERS
+• Jan 18: Deadline to submit enhancement requests to the Enhancement Portal

 Central Discovery Index Enhancements